bloblems/PMY/replit.md

 - **Navigation**: A bottom navigation bar with "Create", "Tools", "Contracts", and "Profile" tabs.
 The Contracts tab features sub-navigation with three tabs: Active Contracts (finalized documents), Drafts (pending approval), and Inbox (received invitations).
 - **Security**: Comprehensive measures include `requireAuth` middleware for sensitive endpoints, user data isolation, ownership verification, Supabase Auth password hashing, server-side validation, WebAuthn, encrypted native storage, and rate limiting.
 - **Testing**: A comprehensive automated test strategy covers critical security, core functionality, integration, and polish, utilizing Playwright for E2E tests and specific strategies for Supabase Auth in test environments.
+- **Feature Flags**: The application includes a feature flag system (`client/src/lib/featureFlags.ts`) to control experimental and beta features.
+Feature flags are configured via environment variables prefixed with `VITE_ENABLE_`.
+Currently supports:
+  - `VITE_ENABLE_COLLABORATIVE_CONTRACTS`: Controls the visibility of collaborative contracts features (Save/Share buttons in consent flow, Drafts/Inbox tabs in Files page).
+When disabled (default), users can only create finalized contracts directly.
+When enabled, users can save drafts, share for approval, and collaborate asynchronously.
+This feature is currently in beta and may not be published in production on day one.

 ## External Dependencies